 - Public library annual report assistance

 - Resource pages, such as our page on starting a public library

 Technology Support Resources

 Keeping on top of technology, hardware and software getting your down?
 The Texas State Library can help!
 Here are some resources available to you.

 Free TSLAC Webinars

 Want to learn tips for using great software tools?
 Visit onlinetraining.tsl.texas.gov/ to take a look at webinars covering a variety of technology tools like Twitter, Prezi, Facebook, and more.
 TSLAC’s online training pages at https://www.tsl.texas.gov/ld/workshops/index.html also show the way to other online training available specifically for librarians.

 Free Edge Assessment

-The Library Development & Networking Division and its contracted library support partners are supported in part by funds granted to the Texas State Library and Archives Commission by the Institute of Museum and Library Services, the primary source of federal support for the nation's libraries and museums.
+Library Development & Networking Division services are supported in part by funds granted to the Texas State Library and Archives Commission by the Institute of Museum and Library Services, the primary source of federal support for the nation's libraries and museums.